MSR-2910/Business-360_Power-BI/README.md

 AtliQ Hardware faces the challenge of making strategic decisions across diverse departments without access to real-time, comprehensive data insights.
 This lack of transparency hinders the company's ability to identify market trends, optimize operations, and maximize profitability.
 By implementing a robust data analytics solution with Power BI, AtliQ aims to overcome these challenges and achieve a 10% increase in profit through data-driven decision-making.

+## Company and Sales Structure

+### Types of Customers:
+- Brick and Mortar: Physical stores like Croma and Best Buy.
+- E-Commerce: Online stores like Amazon and Flipkart.

+### Sales Channels
+- Retailers: Includes both Brick and Mortar and E-Commerce platforms.
+- Direct Channel: AtliQ's own stores.
+- Distributors: When AtliQ can't sell directly, they sell to a distributor who then supplies various stores.

 ### Report Contents

 1. **Finance View**: Displays profit and loss statements to analyze financial performance across markets, products, and customers.